MwendwaDev/MwendwaDev/README.md

 - 🔭 I am a front-end developer and technical writer
 - 🌱 I’m currently exploring more about front-end
-- 🤔 I’m also looking land technical writing roles and frontend roles as well
+- 🤔 I’m also looking to land technical writing roles and frontend roles as well
 - 💬 Ask me about anything JavaScript and React
 - 📫 How to reach me: mwendwadev@gmail.com
 - I'm an author at FreeCode Camp and I write tutorials on [JavaScript and React here](https://www.freecodecamp.org/news/author/mwendwabundiemma/)